-For students who receive extended time on in class quizzes and examinations and/or limited distraction testing environment, the Office of Accessibility Services has the following testing procedures:
+For students who receive extended time for in-class quizzes and examinations and/or require limited distraction testing environment, the Office of Accessibility Services has the following testing procedure set up:

 - All exams must be in the Success Center ready for the ADA student to take their exam at the regular scheduled class time.
 EXAMS MUST BE DROPPED OFF IN THE STUDENT SUCCESS CENTER ONE DAY PRIOR TO TESTING BY 2 P.M.
 ELECTRONIC FORMATS MUST BE SENT 48 HOURS IN ADVANCE.
 (Allows time for staff to print the exam and to fill out the envelope).

 - Students will have a window of testing time on exam day and be allowed to test both 2 hours prior to class time and 2 hours after class time.

 - Students enrolled in night classes are encouraged to begin their exam by 5 p.m. in order to finish with extended time prior to closing.
 Exceptions can be made for starting later if the student acknowledges the time is sufficient.

 - Faculty will come to the counter in the Student Success Center in Massie Hall and ask for a testing envelope.
 That envelope will require student(s) and faculty name, class name, as well as any other instructions the faculty has.
 Faculty must check box for disability accommodations at top of envelope.

 - Electronic submissions to an Accessibility Services Coordinator should include all instructions and test taking time in the e-mail from faculty.

 - Exams will be logged into AccuTesting and filed in the locked testing cabinet behind the front counter.